bryanbharper/philectrosophy/src/Server/public/blog.posts/build-a-digital-clock.md

 ![digital-clock-design-big-picture](img/diagrammatic-outline-of-digital-clock-design.png)

-There are four 7-segment displays — two displays represent each digit of the hour, and two others display each minute digit.
+There are four 7-segment displays — two displays represent each digit of the hour, and two other displays represent each minute digit.
 For clarity, let's denote the most significant hour digit as H&#x2081; and the least significant hour digit as *H&#x2080;*.
 Likewise for the minutes (i.e, *M&#x2081;* and  *M&#x2080;*).

 Each display is driven by a counter, intermediated by a decoder.
 The counters output a binary digit, and the decoders translate binary to something decipherable by the 7-segment display.